sahlet-official/userlog/Research/ResearchWhenISleep.md

 It can be seen from the analysis that applications fixing the moment of falling asleep are presented on the market, and have great success.
 All of them record the moment of falling asleep either with a microphone or with a fitness tracker.

-From the list of applications, the condition for fixing the moment of falling asleep corresponds to: "Sleep Cycle", "Sleep Monitoring: Sleep Tracker", "Sleep as Android".
+From the list of applications, the condition for fixing the moment of falling asleep corresponds to: "Sleep Cycle", "Sleep Monitoring: Sleep Tracker", and "Sleep as Android".

 Of these, I consider "Sleep as Android" to be the best choice.
-This application has the least number of cons, great functionality and is free.
+This application has the least number of cons, has great functionality, and is free.

+Also, it is worth mentioning that you can record the moment of falling asleep with the help of physiological data from meetings with a fitness tracker.

+But this method is not suitable for our application due to the lack of a fitness tracker for testing and the complexity of implementation.